mohitpai/journey-optimizer.en/help/using/audience/about-audiences.md

 Backfilling the audience from prior data can take up to 24&nbsp;hours.
 After the audience has been backfilled, the audience is continuously kept up-to-date and is always ready for targeting.

-### Event usage with streaming segmentation {#open-and-send-event-guardrails}
+### Event usage with streaming segmentation {#streaming-segmentation-events-guardrails}

 Streaming segmentation is useful for real-time personalization with high-value use cases.
 However, it is important to choose the right [events](https://experienceleague.adobe.com/docs/experience-platform/segmentation/ui/segment-builder.html#events){target="_blank"} to use as segmentation criteria.

-Consequently, for straming segmentation optimal performance, avoid using the following events:
+Consequently, for streaming segmentation optimal performance, avoid using the following events:

 * **Message Opened** Interaction Type event